Insurance Pricing Forecast Using XGBoost Regressor

 ANOVA

-Analysis of Variances, or ANOVA, looks at the differences between population means.
+Analysis of variances, or ANOVA, looks at the differences between population means.
 There are two groups being tested to see if their means are different.
-At least one continuous variable and one category variable that divides your data into groups for comparison are needed to run ANOVA.
-What "analysis of variances" means is how the test looks at differences between the means to see if they are different.
+To run ANOVA, you need at least one continuous variable and one categorical variable.
+ANOVA examines differences between means to determine if the differences are significant.

-It uses ANOVA to see how the variance of group means compared to the variance of the groups themselves.
-This process figures out if the groups are part of a larger population or if they are separate populations that can be separated in different ways.
+It uses ANOVA to see how the variance of groups means compared to the variance of the groups themselves.
+This process determines if the groups are from the same population or different ones.
+It helps to identify if the groups can be separated in distinct ways.

 Despite the fact that it looks at differences, it tries limits.
 This is the simplest type of ANOVA.
 This way of comparing groups goes beyond t tests and can be used with more than two groups.
-There is a possibility that at least one group has a different mean, which is called the alternative theory.
+The alternative theory suggests that at least one group has a different meaning.

-Watch full explanation for Introduction to ANOVA here.
+Watch full explanation for Introduction to ANOVA here.!pip install pingouin

 import pingouin as pg